About the

 The Sun Today:

-The Sun currently appears in Capricorn until Feb.
-17th, when it crosses into Aquarius realm.
-It will pass through there in less than a month before it swims with the fishes of Pisces on March 11th.
+The Sun currently swims with the fishes of Pisces since March 11th.
 It will be there in Pisces, that on Monday, April 8th, it will get occulted by our Moon during its TOTAL SOLAR ECLIPSE.
-The excitement and buzz of this upcoming event has been building and folks are making plans to travel to and be in the path of totality across the U.S. from its entry into the country in western Texas, passing up and through Illinois and exiting the country in Maine.
+The excitement and buzz of this upcoming event has been building and folks are making plans to travel to and be in the path of totality across the U.S. from its entry into the country in western Texas, passing up and through south Illinois, Cleveand, Ohio, Buffalo, NY, and exit the country in north Maine.

 Image of the current Sun, provided by ESA's & NASA's SDO space telescope and link to sohowww.nascom.nasa.gov